lkodinsson/MARS/Fantasy/Spellcasting.md

 **Duration:** Instant or 5 minutes (concentration)
 **Resist:** Willpower

-Allows you to speak a message telepathically into the mind of another being.
+Allows you to speak a message (one or two sentences) telepathically into the mind of another creature.
 You may choose to allow them to respond.
-At any point the creature you communicate with may resist to not hear what you say to them, or resist to force you to listen to them.
-In any case, you may choose to allow a single message back and forth, or concentrate to allow for a longer concentration.
-Any communications made are done so without requiring a specific language.
-The intent of the message is translated into a language the receiver can always understand.
+At any point the creature you communicate with may resist to not hear what you say to them (and end the spell), or resist to force you to listen to them.
+In any case, you may choose to allow a single message back and forth, or concentrate to allow for a longer conversation.
+Any communications made are done so without requiring a specific language; the intent of the message is translated into a language the receiver can always understand.

 ## Minor Illusion